diggersdata/Python/README.md

 geopy -> For detection of Latitude & Longitude for City Names names_dataset --> For Classification of Gender / Nationality

-Detect_Gender_Nationality.py --> Returns the result in CSV Tab Delimited Format
+Detect_Gender_Nationality.py --> Returns the result in  Tab Delimited Format text file